mohamed-abdelaziz710/My-Website/README.md

 - Cisco Certified in Cybersecurity
 - Worked as a travel agent for 2 years (Amadeus Selling Platform experience)
 - Currently writing a book titled "CodeX"
+- Participant in the Global Career Program with OpenAI, L'Oréal, charity: water, Intel, and Google

 ### Education